 Vivian obtained her Bachelor’s of Science in Health Promotion and Behavior from the University of Georgia in Spring 2020 and her Master of Public Health from the CUNY Graduate School of Public Health and Health Policy in Winter 2022.

-Victoria Sunseri is a Research Assistant at CIMH and a master’s student at the CUNY Graduate school of Public Health and Health policy in the Health Policy and Management (MPH) track.
+Victoria Sunseri is a Project Coordinator at CIMH and obtained her MPH in Health Policy and Management from the CUNY Graduate school of Public Health and Health Policy.
 She began her career in public health as an undergraduate at The University of Tampa, where she graduated in Spring 2018, with a dual degree in Psychology (BA) and Public Health (BS) with a concentration in behavioral health.
 Her involvement in developing and leading interventions as an undergrad., as well as her experiences carrying out a Fulbright research grant in Sicily, Italy (2018-2019), reinforced her passion for applying public health approaches to address mental health needs, especially within under-resourced communities.

 Theresa Taggart is an Administrative Assistant at CIMH.
 She comes to the Center with the knowledge of grant management skills, along with HR experience.
 Theresa received her Associates Degree with a concentration on Business Management and is currently working on her Bachelor in Science with a concentration in Psychology.
 Prior to CIMH, Theresa worked as the Administrative Assistant/Grants at Columbia University Medical Campus in the Sociomedical Science Department.